How to Buy Wrexham Tickets

 Buying Wrexham Tickets: Demand Off the Charts

-The club quit selling regular memberships for this season at 10,000 — literally the current capacity of their stadium.
-So do the math: If, say, 7,000 of those 10,000 seats are season ticket holders — another number that will have jumped as soon as the new Hollywood ownership showed up — and the away team gets about 1,000 tickets, then that leaves 10,000 members trying to get 2,000 tickets to a Wrexham home game.
+In the 2022-23 season, the club quit selling regular memberships at 10,000 — literally the current capacity of their stadium.
+So do the math: If, say, 7,000 of those 10,000 seats are season ticket holders, and the away team gets about 1,000 tickets, then that leaves 10,000 members trying to get 2,000 tickets to a Wrexham home game.

-Also, it’s one ticket per member.
-So if you want two tickets together, than both of you have to get a ticket — hard enough — and also coordinate to get tickets next to each other.
+Also a key point: It’s one ticket per member.
+So if you want two tickets together, then both of you have to get a ticket — hard enough — and also coordinate to get tickets next to each other.

 So how do you buy a Wrexham ticket?
 You get a membership, find out when the member sale starts, log in, and hope for the best.